spikerheado1234/cs2102-Grp42/README.md

 7. Run `npm start` to start the backend server.
 8.  **cd** into **sharktanks-frontend/**.
 9. Run `npm install` to install all the dependencies.
-10.Run `npm start` to start the backend server.
-If you have followed steps
-    1-9 correctly, a react web page will be generated.
+10. Run `npm start` to start the backend server.
+If you have followed steps 1-9 correctly, a react web page will be generated.

 A web application for investors.
 By students.